 Travel restrictions change frequently and may disrupt unexpectedly any plans you may have made.
 Travel documentation (testing) and quarantines may be announced by any country, or even an airline, overnight.
 CYA will not be able to assist you if you are prevented from returning to Athens due to a positive Rapid Test and subsequent quarantine, or if you find yourself in need of medical care while outside of Greece.
-You are therefore strongly advised not to plan trips outside of Greece during your studies at CYA.
+You are therefore strongly advised not to plan trips outside of Greece during your time at CYA.

 If I leave Greece for a weekend trip, will I have to quarantine upon arrival back into Greece?